 Light Is A Key Detail For Success

-Lighting is an essential detail that not only enhances your beautiful new kitchen, but makes it functional and safe.
+Lighting is an essential detail that not only enhances your beautiful new kitchen but makes it functional and safe.
 To be effective, lighting must be designed to work in layers.
 This is achieved by using three or four dimmers.
-The quantity and quality of light is different for preparation, serving, eating, entertaining and cleanup.
+The quantity and quality of light are different for preparation, serving, eating, entertaining, and cleanup.
 We’re lucky to have dimmable LED fixtures to light our kitchen.
 Lighting falls into four categories:

 2. Task: Increasing illuminance to accomplish a specific activity.
 General lighting can be reduced because task lighting provides focused light where needed.

 4. Accent: This focuses light on a particular area or object, like a painting on the wall or beautiful accents inside a display cabinet.
-It can also be the object of interest, like beautiful blown-glass pendant fixtures over an island or peninsula.
-Accent lighting creates visual interest to a room.
+It can also be an object of interest, like beautiful blown-glass pendant fixtures over an island or peninsula.
+Accent lighting creates visual interest in a room.

 Recap: Essential Details For Your Kitchen

-To be successful, your new kitchen requires a lot of thought about all of the essential details, starting with style.
+Your new kitchen requires a lot of thought about all of the essential details, starting with style to be successful.
 Then there are all of the products that will be included in your kitchen.
 The placement of your appliances determines the layout, how you’ll use your kitchen.
 Lighting is the final necessary detail in your kitchen.
 Can you achieve everything on your own?
-Only a certified professional kitchen designer who has the education, training and experience can help you make all of the decisions ahead.
+Only a certified professional kitchen designer who has the education, training, and experience can help you make all of the decisions ahead.
 And a professional kitchen designer will prepare detailed plans for estimates, permits, and construction.
 You can find certified kitchen designers in your area with a search on the NKBA site.